blarfou/scripts_shell/README.md

 ## Shell scripts
-Hi, Aspen here.
+Hi.
 This repository is just a place where I upload a few of the shell scripts that I work on.
 Hope you'll like it !